Khachatur-Khachatryan/barkditor/README.md

 ## Logo

-Logo created by Inkspace program.
+The logo was created in Inkscape.